rage/java-programming/data/osa-2/2-toistaminen.md

 <!-- Käytämme toistaiseksi lausekkeena `true`-arvoa, eli boolean-tyyppista arvoa "totta".
 Tämä tarkoittaa sitä, että toistolauseen toistamista jatketaan aina kun ohjelma on tilantessa, missä selvitetään tuleeko toistolauseen suoritusta jatkaa.
 Tämä tapahtuu sekä silloin kun ohjelman suoritus päätyy toistolauseeseen ensimmäistä kertaa että silloin kun ohjelman suoritus päätyy toistolauseen lohkon loppuun. -->
 <!-- TODO Muokkaa "execution of the program first ..." parempaan muotoon -->
-We will use the value `true` as the while-loop's statement.
-This means that the while-loop always decides to repeat when it enters the statement.
-This happens when the execution of the program first arrives to the while-loop statement and also when it's at the end of the while-loop block.
+We will use the value `true` as the loop's statement.
+This means that the loop always decides to repeat when it enters the statement.
+This happens when the execution of the program first arrives to the loop statement and also when it's at the end of the loop block.

 <!-- Toistolauseen suoritus etenee askeleittain lause kerrallaan.
 Seuraava ohjelma tulostaa merkkijonoa _osaan ohjelmoida!_ ikuisesti eli "äärettömän monta kertaa": -->
-The execution of while-loop proceeds line by line.
-The following outputs _I can program_ infite amount of time.
+The execution of loop proceeds line by line.
+The following program outputs _I can program_ infite amount of time.
 ```java
 while (true) {
     System.out.println("I can program!");